itsjohncs/GrassBag/readme.md

 ## Installing

-First install the Modding API and the ModCommon mod.
-You can install both of these with the Hollow Knight Mod Installer.
+1. Install the Modding API and the ModCommon mod.
+You can install both of these with the [Hollow Knight Mod Installer](https://www.nexusmods.com/hollowknight/mods/9).

-Then grab the latest release of GrassBag from https://github.com/itsjohncs/GrassBag/releases (it'll be a zip file with this README in it as well as a `GrassBag.dll` file).
-Copy the `GrassBag.dll` file inside it into your `Mods/` directory with your other mods (ex: on my computer the directory is at `C:\Program Files (x86)\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods`).
+2. Grab the latest release of GrassBag from https://github.com/itsjohncs/GrassBag/releases (it'll be a zip file with a copy of this readme in it as well as a `GrassBag.dll` file).
+3. Copy that `GrassBag.dll` file that's inside that zip file it into your `Mods/` directory alongside your other mods (ex: on my computer the directory is at `C:\Program Files (x86)\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods`).

-You've installed GrassBag!
+4. You're done!
+When you load up Hollow Knight you should see **GrassBag** followed by some numbers on the top left of your screen.
 Enjoy being the lawnmower you always wanted to be.

 ## Issues

-If you find problems, open up an issue in https://github.com/itsjohncs/GrassBag/issues or reach out to me on Discord.
+If you find problems, open up an issue in https://github.com/itsjohncs/GrassBag/issues or reach out to me on Discord (johncs#8921).

-Note: I've only created releases for Windows.
-I could make them for Mac as well.
-Open an issue in the GitHub repo if you're interested in that: https://github.com/itsjohncs/GrassBag.